Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Methods

 With synthesis of stabilizer circuits~\cite{PhysRevA.70.052328,10.5555/2011763.2011767}, we show that all the level-$l$ gadgets here have at most $O(\poly(N_{r_l}))$ depths including the wait operations to wait for classical computation.
-Thus, each level-$l$ gadget has at most $O(\poly(N_{r_l}))$ locations, even if we take into account wait operations to wait for nonzero-time classical computation such as ones in the decoder and the gate teleportation.
+Consequently, each level-$l$ gadget has at most $O(\poly(N_{r_l}))$ locations, even if we take into account wait operations to wait for nonzero-time classical computation such as ones in the decoder and the gate teleportation.

-\textit{Analysis of threshold existence and improvement.}--- We sketch the proof of the existence of a threshold in our fault-tolerant protocol and discuss how to achieve a practical threshold with minor protocol modifications.
+\paragraph*{Analysis of threshold existence and improvement} We sketch the proof of the existence of a threshold in our fault-tolerant protocol and discuss how to achieve a practical threshold with minor protocol modifications.
 See Supplemental Information for further detail.

 As in the conventional proof for the concatenated code, the proof of the existence of a threshold in our protocol is given by bounding a logical error rate at a higher concatenation level by that at a lower level, based on counting the number of locations in extended rectangles (ExRecs)~\cite{G}.
+(See also the figure illustrating ExRecs in Supplementary Information.)
 Given a level-$l$ circuit for $l\in\{1,\ldots,L\}$, a level-$l$ ExRec refers to a part of the corresponding level-$(l-1)$ circuit that includes a level-$l$ gadget at each level-$l$ location and its adjacent level-$l$ error-correcting gadgets~\cite{G}.
+For the distance-$3$ code such as the code used here, a level-$l$ ExRec is said to be good if the ExRec contains at most one faulty level-$(l-1)$ location and bad otherwise.
+Intuitively, a good ExRec can implement the logical operation correctly, but a bad ExRec may not.
+Thus, to bound the logical error rate, it suffices to evaluate the probability of having a bad ExRec using the number of locations therein.

-Let $A(l)$ be the maximum number of pairs of level-$(l-1)$ locations in a level-$l$ ExRec, where we take the maximum over all the possible level-$l$ ExRecs.
+In particular, let $A(l)$ be the maximum number of pairs of level-$(l-1)$ locations in a level-$l$ ExRec, where we take the maximum over all the possible level-$l$ ExRecs.
 Since all the level-$l$ gadgets used in our protocol has $O(\poly(N_{r_l}))$ level-$(l-1)$ locations, we have $A(l)=O(\poly(N_{r_l}))=\exp({O(l)})$.
 For simplicity of presentation, let $\alpha>0$ denote a constant factor such that